totaldekadens/CountryInfo/README.md

      - "Database": JSON-file using fs

 * External API - https://restcountries.com/
-     - Gets information about countries
+     - Gets information about countries.
+I have used:
+          - List of all countries
+          - List of all countries by region
+          - specific country by country

 * Own API
      - Able to see, post, change and delete comments/notes about specific country